STUDENT DATA PROTECTION PRIVACY NOTICE

 5. Sharing Your Personal Data with Third Parties

 5.1 The University may disclose certain personal data to third parties.
-These external organisations, and the purpose for sharing the information, are set out below (This list will be updated periodically as required).
+These external organisations, and the purpose for sharing the information, are set out below (Please note that this list is not exhaustive).
 The University will only share your personal data with external third parties where we are required to do so under a statutory or legal obligation, or we are required to do so under a contractual obligation or we have your consent, or we are otherwise permitted to do so in accordance with data protection legislation.
 The disclosure of your data to third parties includes:

 5.2 Parents, guardians and other relatives The University will not disclose your personal data to parents or relatives without your consent, other than in exceptional circumstances.

 6. Transfer of personal data to other countries

 6.1 In some instances your personal data will be shared with third parties outside of the European Economic Area (EEA).
 When required, the University will transfer your personal data outside of the EEA where adequate safeguards are in place and when one of the following conditions have been met:

 7. Retention of Data After You Graduate

 7.1 The University retains all personal data in accordance with its Records Management and Retention Policy.
 The University will need to maintain some records relating to you after you graduate in order to provide services to you as a graduate of the University.
 This includes: verifying your award, providing transcripts of your marks, opportunities for further study, academic references, careers support, alumni and networking services

 7.2 Alumni: When you graduate/complete your course, you will automatically be included as a member of the University’s Alumni Association, UL Alumni.
 You will receive emails from Alumni about the benefits of staying in touch.
 The UL Alumni webpage provides further information as to how your personal data will be used and how you can opt out from communications.